 I think there is, and here’s my proposal.

 First – what if it were possible to build a sustainable, fully-accessible housing community where the residents paid no rent, had good-paying jobs appropriate for their capabilities, and received utilities, insurance, day care, and other basic living needs at little or no cost?
 What if the residents of this community paid no Federal income tax on the rent and other benefits provided to them, and if the crop-shares they received were also not taxable?
-What if each tenant/sharecropper was also empowered to have their own garden plot where they grew for a max number of medical patients to generate their own cash income?
+Further, what if each tenant/sharecropper was also empowered to have their own garden plot where they are licensed to grow Cannabis plants for medical patients to generate their own cash income?
+Which of course would be taxed.

 This is all possible.